Practical Nursing Specialist MOS 68C

 Army Practical Nursing Specialist (MOS 68C): Career Details

-Army Practical Nursing Specialist (MOS 68C) are responsible for performing nursing care procedures.
+Army Practical Nursing Specialists (MOS 68C) are responsible for performing nursing care procedures.

-These specialist work with physicians, nurses and NCO to bring preventative, therapeutic and emergency care to soldiers and their families.
+These specialists work with physicians, nurses, and other medical personnel to bring preventative, therapeutic, and emergency care to soldiers and their families.

 This position requires skilled individuals who are comfortable working in all medical situations whether in a controlled or deployed environment.